SyedThaseemuddin/reference_apps/apps/pic32mz_ef_curiosity_v2/msd_multiple_luns/docs/readme.md

 If you need to reconfigure or regenerate this demo using MHC, please refer the "Notes.txt" file under "msd_multiple_luns\usb_repo_patch" folder.

 ## Revision:
-- v1.0 Released USB MSD demo with multiple drives.
+- v1.0 released new demo application.